thycotic/privman-docs/computer-groups/local-security/ls-local-users.md

 To create a new local user,

-1. Navigate to your Computer Group for this new user and select User Policies.
+1. Navigate to your Computer Group for this new user and select User Management.
-1. On the User Policies page, click __Create User__.
+1. On the User Management page, click __Create User__.
 1. Enter the new User Name.
 1. Click __Create__.
 1. This takes you to the Account Details tab of your new user's account.
 To create a user through Local Security, it must be a managed user.